Mechatronics-Intelligence-Lab/Mechatronics-Intelligence-Lab.github.io/student.md

 ---

 <div class="row">

   <div class="col-xs-12 col-md-10 col-lg-8 col-md-offset-1 col-lg-offset-2" markdown="1">

 ### Joining the group

-Students who are interested in our graduate program and Internship are very welcome.<br>
+Students who are interested in our graduate program and internships are very welcome.<br>
 If you have any questions about admission or research topics, please feel free to contact Professor Youngsun Hong at any time.<br>
 You may reach out by phone or email, and we will be happy to provide detailed information.

   </div>

 </div>